ekatef/pypsa-earth-status/README.md

 ## Features
 - Automated validation of PyPSA networks against real-world data
 - Creation of reference statistics from leading reference databases
-- Demand data from Our World in Data
 - Generation of tables and visualizations for easy interpretation of results

 ... and we are aiming for more features with your help!